 This checklist for speakers and speechwriters will help you get your message across and engage your audience to keep them listening.
-Obviously these points do not work in every situation but are appropriate when your goal is to inform and entertain your audience.
+Obviously these points do not work in every situation but work like magic when your goal is to inform and entertain your audience.

-So if you are giving a business presentation, a talk to a civic group or a tribute at an awards ceremony, this checklist will help you make the best use of the material you have to present and keep your listeners looking at you instead of their watches.
+So if you are giving a business presentation, a talk to a civic group or a tribute at an awards ceremony, this checklist for speakers will help you make the best use of the material you have to present and keep your listeners looking at you instead of their watches.

 Can I sum up my key message in one sentence?